edatta/PoetryRNN/README.md

 This code is based on the Keras tutorial here: https://github.com/fchollet/keras/blob/master/examples/lstm_text_generation.py

+This code uses an LSTM (Long Short Term Memory) Network which is a kind of recurrent neural network designed to learn long term dependencies.
 I've adapted this model to run at the word level (treating spaces and punctuation as "words" as well).

-When trained on Yeats, it came up with this masterpiece:
+### When trained on Yeats, it came up with this masterpiece:

 *they had come to the happy.*